UBC-MDS/exploratory-data-viz/chapters/en/module1.md

 Let's use a line plot to visualize how the price of a few common stocks has changed over time.

+Click Run code to take a look at the stock data before uncommenting the plot code and creating the visualization.

 Tasks:

 - Fill out the missing fields in the code below.
 - Import the correct library from `vega_datasets`.
-- Before going further take a look at the stock data.
+- ***Before going further Click <font style="color:blue">Run code</font>   to take a look at the stock data before uncommenting the plot code and creating the visualization.***
 - Create a line plot with the stocks' date on the x-axis and their price on the y-axis.
+Save the plot in an object named `price_lineplot`.
 - You should color the lines by the stock symbol, so that you can compare the stock development for the different companies.